UDogg/qapply-testing/README.md

 # To test this please combine this repo with my other repo QApply frontend

+## This app does not have a landing/front page.
+It just launches to RESTful APIs with Django REST framework

 ## Disclaimer: localhost is harcoded so please run on localhost